sirLimbs/Limbs_XML_Parser/README.md

 # Future Improvements:
 Some possible improvements to this script include:

-Adding more options for output formatting (e.g. JSON, CSV) Allowing the user to specify which elements they want to extract Adding error handling for invalid XML files
+- Adding more options for output formatting (e.g. JSON, CSV)
+- Allowing the user to specify which elements they want to extract
+- Adding error handling for invalid XML files
+- Add a XML Formatting button
 # License:
 This script is licensed under the MIT License.
 See LICENSE for more information.